 Australian Universities Ban Indian Students From Six States Amid Visa Fraud Concerns

-Australian universities, including Victoria University, Edith Cowan University, Torrens University, Southern Cross University, Federation University, and Western Sydney University, have banned Indian students from specific Indian states.
-These have implemented stricter measures to address visa fraud and misuse.
+Several Australian universities, including Edith Cowan University, Torrens University, Southern Cross University, Federation University, and Western Sydney University, have banned Indian students from specific Indian states.
+These universities have implemented stricter measures to address visa fraud and misuse.
+However, as per the Australian High Commission, New Delhi, "There are over 125,000 Indian students currently studying in Australia – the second largest cohort of students from any country - and the Australian Government continues to process Indian student visa applications in line with our global standards.”

 Study in Australia